soyandresdev/the-frontend-projects/README.md

-# Proyectos de HTML, CSS y JavaScript
+# HTML, CSS, and JavaScript Projects
-Este repositorio contiene una colección de proyectos de frontend construidos con HTML, CSS y JavaScript.
-Estos proyectos abarcan una variedad de temas y dificultades, desde ejemplos simples hasta aplicaciones más avanzadas.
+This repository contains a collection of frontend projects built with HTML, CSS, and JavaScript.
+These projects span a variety of topics and difficulties, from simple examples to more advanced applications.

-## Proyectos
+## Projects
-- CSS Cards Hover Effects: un proyecto basico de unas tarjetas con efecto hover.
-Utilizamos HTML y CSS.
+-[CSS Cards Hover Effects](./css_cards_hover_effects/README.md): a basic project featuring cards with hover effects.
+We use HTML and CSS.

-## Cómo utilizar
+## How to Use
-Para ejecutar cualquiera de estos proyectos, simplemente descarga el código fuente y abre el archivo index.html en tu navegador web.
+To run any of these projects, simply download the source code and open the index.html file in your web browser.

-## Contribuir
+## Contributing
-Si deseas contribuir a este repositorio, por favor sigue estos pasos:
+If you'd like to contribute to this repository, please follow these steps:

-1.Haz un fork de este repositorio.
+1.Fork this repository.
-2.Crea una nueva rama con tu contribución: git checkout -b mi-rama-de-contribucion 3.Realiza los cambios necesarios y haz commit a tus cambios: git commit -m "Agregué mi contribución" 4.Empuja tus cambios a tu repositorio: git push origin mi-rama-de-contribucion 5.Crea un Pull Request en este repositorio.
+2.Create a new branch with your contribution: git checkout -b my-contribution-branch 3.Make the necessary changes and commit them: git commit -m "Added my contribution" 4.Push your changes to your repository: git push origin my-contribution-branch Create a Pull Request in this repository.
-## Licencia
+## License
-Este repositorio está bajo la Licencia MIT.
-Siéntete libre de utilizar el código de este repositorio para cualquier propósito que desees.
+This repository is under the MIT License.
+Feel free to use the code from this repository for any purpose you desire.

-## Contacto
+## Contact
-Si tienes alguna pregunta o comentario acerca de este repositorio, por favor contáctame a través de mi correo electrónico soyandresdev@gmail.com o a través de mi perfil de GitHub.
+If you have any questions or comments about this repository, please contact me through my email soyandresdev@gmail.com or via my GitHub profile.